femmerling/EmeraldBox/readme.md

 If you have your code and want to deploy it elsewhere, you can get the same database scheme automatically in the new server by running the database creation and migration tool.

-Simply run:
+On unix/linux simply run:

     ./box.py -c

+Or on windows:

+    python box.py -c

 And your database will be created.
-Afterwards, run:
+Afterwards, on unix/linux run:

     ./box.py -m

+Or on windows:

+    python box.py -m

 This will migrate your database to the latest version and making it ready for use with your code.

 You can also initiate your own controller in the controller file.
-Simply run the following
+On unix/linux simply run the following

     ./box.py -i <controller name>

+Or on windows:

+    python box.py -i <controller name>

 this controller initiation will also automatically generate a view file in your app/templates/ folder with your controller name as the file name.